laravel/docs/envoy.md

 <a name="telegram"></a>
 ### Telegram

 Envoy also supports sending notifications to [Telegram](https://telegram.org) after each task is executed.
 The `@telegram` directive accepts a Telegram Bot ID and a Chat ID.
-You may retrieve your Bot ID by creating a new one using [BotFather](https://t.me/botfather).
-You also need a valid Chat ID which you can retrieve with [@username_to_id_bot](https://t.me/username_to_id_bot).
+You may retrieve your Bot ID by creating a new bot using [BotFather](https://t.me/botfather).
+You can retrieve a valid Chat ID using [@username_to_id_bot](https://t.me/username_to_id_bot).
 You should pass the entire Bot ID and Chat ID into the `@telegram` directive:

     @finished
         @telegram('<bot-id>','<chat-id>')